David J. Brewer: "A Christian nation": Church of the Holy Trinity v. United States

-One of Brewer's most well-known opinions came in Church of the Holy Trinity v.
+One of Brewer's best-known opinions came in Church of the Holy Trinity v.
 United States.
 The case arose when the Holy Trinity Episcopal Church hired E. Walpole Warren, a British clergyman, to be the church's rector.
 The church was fined $1000 for violating the Alien Contract Labor Act of 1885, under which it was "unlawful for any person, company, partnership, or corporation ... to prepay the transportation, or in any way assist or encourage the importation or migration of any alien ... under contract ... to perform labor or service of any kind in the United States".
 The statute did not exempt members of the clergy, and according to Semonche "the words were clear and the application logically unassailable".
 Yet in an opinion by Brewer, the Court unanimously reversed the conviction.
 Writing that "if a literal construction of the words of a statute be absurd, the act must be so construed as to avoid the absurdity", Brewer reasoned that the law was clearly intended to forbid the importation of unskilled laborers rather than ministers.
-The case was the first in which the Court emphasized legislative history over the text of a statute, and that approach to statutory interpretation has drawn substantial criticism from jurists such as Antonin Scalia, who described the decision as a "prototypical" example of how laws ought not to be interpreted.
+The case's emphasis on Congress's intent over the statute's text marked a turning point in the Court's treatment of legislative history, and the approach it represents has drawn substantial criticism from jurists such as Antonin Scalia, who described the decision as a "prototypical" example of how statutes ought not to be interpreted.

-Brewer's opinion in Holy Trinity also contained a statement that, according to the legal scholar William M. Wiecek, "would be unthinkable today from a Justice of the United States Supreme Court": that the United States "is a Christian nation".
+Brewer's opinion in Holy Trinity also contained a statement that, according to the legal scholar William M. Wiecek, "would be unthinkable today" from a Supreme Court justice: that the United States "is a Christian nation".
 He cited religious elements of historical documents, court decisions, and "American life as expressed by its laws, its business, its customs and its society" in support of his thesis that Congress could not have intended to bar clergymen from the country.
 The decision came during an era in which the idea that America was a Protestant country was not particularly controversial, and few objected to Brewer's comments at the time.
 But legal scholars and later justices have heavily criticized the "Christian nation" claim: for instance, Justice William J. Brennan decried the declaration as "arrogant[]" in a 1984 dissent.
 Wiecek suggests that, while Brewer was a deeply religious man who favored Christian influence on American culture, the "Christian nation" statement was "a descriptive judgment, not a normative one" and was not of great importance as a matter of law.